tomwetherell/zeph/README.md

 ### Quickstart

 Run `zeph <path to local or remote zarr store>` to start an interactive session.

-See the table below for example datasets which can be used for testing.

 | Name  | Backend | Zarr Version | Path |
 | --- | --- | --- | --- |